dedhedzed/discord-rat-arch/README.md

 Or, you can just give it Administrator permissions.

+And make sure that you copy the token of the bot you have created, as this will be used later in the configuration process.

 ### GoLang
 As this project was creating using [GoLang](https://go.dev), you will need to have it installed.